 41: Number of trees featured at that first event.

-108: Number of trees created by volunteer designers in 2017.
-(And organizers expect this year’s number to top that.)
+105: Number of trees created by volunteer designers for this year's event.

 $1: Donation requested at the Little Hands Giving Tree in order to receive a personalized ornament.